helmedeiros/blog/content/en/posts/2025-01-10-3-hours-to-10-minutes-user-stories.md

 These structured formats ensure consistency and completeness across all team documentation, regardless of who creates the initial draft.

-## How We Made Our GPT Even More Impactful
+## Adding Context For Even More Impact

 While our initial GPT was helpful, the real breakthrough came when we started feeding it domain-specific knowledge about our systems and customer behaviors.
 Here's how we evolved our User Storyteller GPT from a generic writing assistant into a true domain expert: